Chasing Truth: Chapter 16

 “What is it?” he asked quietly.

 His thumb caressed her lower back as she continued to turn the question over in her mind.
-Maybe he worked for another touring business.
-Something in her ached to believe otherwise but she wouldn’t turn a blind eye to the things she noticed and heard.
-He unsettled the three most important men in her life and one of her best friends.
+Maybe he worked for another touring business looking to expand into Sakina.
+Something in her ached to believe otherwise, but she wouldn’t turn a blind eye to the red flags.
+He unsettled the three most important men in her life.
 She’d seen the hard glint in his eyes on more than one occasion.
 She knew the way she left her things.
 She wouldn’t live a lie, no matter how tempting that lie was.
-She sighed and cupped his face, letting her fingers fan out close to his eyes.
+She sighed and cupped his face with her free hand as the other tightened on her gun just behind his back.

 “Is there a reason you’ve been going through my things, Tyler?
 Uh uh.
 Please don’t move.”